naveenrs123/ReferencesPlus/README.md

 Modify the `package.json` file with additional `npm` scripts as required.

 There is a `.prettierrc` file for formatting and a `tsconfig.json` file for linting and error checking.

+The main files are located in the `scripts/` folder, although experiments and other tests are located in `scripts-old/` folder.